What are the life insurance options for veterans?

 One important benefit of a VGLI veteran’s life insurance policy is that you may be eligible for early benefits from the policy if you (or your spouse) become terminally ill.
 Utilizing this benefit requires a signed doctor’s statement that you (or your spouse) have nine months or less to live.

 Is VGLI term life insurance the best life insurance for veterans?
 That depends on a few things—the ages of your children and other dependents, whether the maximum $400,000 payout would be enough to help protect your family’s future, and how much money you can afford to pay monthly for life insurance.

-If you think you need more life insurance protection than a basic VGLI term life policy offers, you have several options.
+If you think you need more life insurance coverage than a basic VGLI term life policy offers, you have several options.
 You can choose an individual term life insurance policy (with a payout greater than that the $400,000 maximum of a VGLI policy) from another insurance company.
 You can add coverage to your VGLI policy.
 Or you can convert your term life policy to whole life policy.